-Forestry and Recreation (F & R) is not identified as an implementing zone within the applicable General Policy Plan ((for any of the FLUM)) designations.
-Property owners may request ((a rezone to F & R consistent with applicable GPP policies and Title 30 SCC)) this zoning classification, and their requests will be considered as provided for under existing policies and regulations.
+Forestry and Recreation (F & R) is not identified as an implementing zone within the applicable General Policy Plan designations.
+Property owners may request this zoning classification, and their requests will be considered as provided for under existing policies and regulations.
 Mineral Conservation (MC) zone is not identified as an implementing zone for any FLUM designations.
 Properties already zoned MC may develop as provided for under applicable GPP policies and Title 30 SCC.